 Moses then struck the cliff twice with the staff, and a huge flow of water gushed out.

 The commentators scratched their heads trying to understand what exactly was Moses’ mistake — an error so serious that God did not allow him to enter into the Land of Israel.
 Was it a case of uncontrolled anger, as Maimonides explained?
 Was he punished for disobeying God by hitting the rock (Rashi)?
 Was it because he initially fled from the people (Ibn Ezra)?
-Was it for saying ‘Shall we produce,’ instead of ‘Shall God produce’ (Rabbeinu Chananel)?
+Or was it for saying “Shall we produce,” instead of “Shall God produce” (Rabbeinu Chananel)?

 According to Rav Kook, all religious rage, all intolerance for moral failings, is rooted in this display of anger.
 Instead of words of reconciliation, Moses shouted, “Listen now, you rebels.”
 Instead of speaking to the heart, he hit the rock.
 While righteous indignation stems from sincere and pure intentions, the highest goals of holiness will only be achieved through calm spirits and mutual respect.

 In our generation, the instruction of Torah and its details involves a pedantic form of debate.
-Father and son, teacher and student, struggle and battle over Torah study.
-In the end, their mutual love returns; but the residual feelings of enmity are never completely erased.
+Father and son, teacher and student, battle over Torah study.
+In the end, their mutual respect returns; but the residual feelings of enmity are never completely erased.

-The restoration of the peaceful ways of Torah will come through the prophet Elijah, who will reconcile that different paths of the generations, “turning the hearts of fathers back to the children, and the hearts of the children back to their fathers” (Malachi 3:24).
+The restoration of darkei noam, the peaceful ways of Torah, will come through the prophet Elijah, who will reconcile that different paths of the generations, “turning the hearts of fathers back to the children, and the hearts of the children back to their fathers” (Malachi 3:24).

-This will be accomplished with the revelation of the esoteric side of Torah, a wonderful Torah of kindness.
-The same profundity and dedication which in the past was acquired through the zeal of ritcha d'oraita will be attained in the future through the spiritual fortitude of gentleness and equanimity.
-Then the light of the sukkah of peace will envelop the Jewish people, and also the peoples of the world who gather from afar to the holy city of Jerusalem, the city of peace.
+This will be accomplished through the revelation of the esoteric side of Torah, a wonderful Torah of kindness.
+The same profundity and dedication which in the past was acquired through the intellectual zeal of ritcha d'oraita will be attained in the future through the spiritual fortitude of gentleness and equanimity.
+Then the light of the “sukkah of peace” will envelop the Jewish people, as well as the nations of the world who gather from afar to the holy city of Jerusalem, the city of peace.

 As chief rabbi of Jaffa, Rav Kook was responsible for religious affairs in the surrounding communities.
 It is instructive to see how he took to task individuals and groups for infractions of Jewish law.
-The quote below, from a letter Rav Kook wrote in 1912, illustrates his method of loving reproach.
-The letter was written in response to public Sabbath desecration in Ness Ziona (then known as Wadi Hanin).
+The quote below, from a letter written in 1912, illustrates his method of respectful and loving reproach.
+The letter was written in response to public Sabbath desecration in the community of Ness Ziona.

 I find in the depths of my heart a powerful, sacred duty to call out to you with affection, from my sincere love for you as pioneers in the rebirth of our nation in the land of our yearnings.
-I am confident in your honesty and your trust in me - which I have witnessed from when I first began serving you in a rabbinical capacity — that my words, the words of a faithful and respectful friend, will be well received.
+I am confident in your integrity and your trust in me - which I have witnessed from when I first began serving you in a rabbinical capacity — that my words, the words of a faithful and respectful friend, will be well-received.

 For some time I have heard that the level of sanctity of the Sabbath has greatly deteriorated in your beloved community.
-This decline, according to the rumors, is great and terrible to all who live Jewish life in the depths of their soul, to all who feel and recognize what the Sabbath means to us, to all who are aware of its holiness in our religious tradition together with its national, historical value.
+This decline, according to the rumors, is troubling and alarming to all who live Jewish life in the depths of their soul, to all who feel and recognize what the Sabbath means to us, to all who are aware of its holiness in our religious tradition, as well as its national, historical value.

 (Adapted from Orot HaKodesh vol. IV, p.
 500)